shiy1022/slab_qick_calib/README_experiments.md

 **File**: `experiments/single_qubit/tof_calibration.py`

 **Description**: Measures the time it takes for the signal to run through the cables, plus latency.
 It determines the time that we should wait to make measurements.
-Time of flight (tof) is stored in parameter cfg.device.readout.trig_offset.
+Time of flight (tof) is stored in parameter `cfg.device.readout.trig_offset`.
-Not automated, need to figure out trig_offset by eye.

 **Purpose**: Run this calibration when the wiring of the setup is changed.
 By calibrating this delay, we ensure that data acquisition starts at the optimal time when the signal actually arrives at the detector, avoiding dead time or missed signals.

-**Parameters**:
+Not automated, need to figure out trig_offset by eye.

+**Key Parameters**:
 - `rounds`: Number of software averages for the measurement
-- `readout_length [us]`: Length of the readout pulse
+- `readout_length`: Length of the readout pulse (μs)
-- `trig_offset [us]`: Current trigger offset for the ADC
+- `trig_offset`: Current trigger offset for the ADC (μs)
-- `gain [DAC units]`: Amplitude of the readout pulse
+- `gain`: Amplitude of the readout pulse (DAC units)
-- `frequency [MHz]`: Frequency of the readout pulse
+- `frequency`: Frequency of the readout pulse (MHz)
 - `reps`: Number of averages per point
 - `qubit`: List containing the qubit index to calibrate
 - `phase`: Phase of the readout pulse
-- `final_delay [us]`: Final delay after the pulse sequence
+- `final_delay`: Final delay after the pulse sequence (μs)
 - `check_e`: Whether to excite qubit to |1⟩ state before measurement
 - `use_readout`: Whether to use current readout parameters (gain and phase)